 Fall 2020 Session:

-This seminar creatively combines theory and application to enrich the learning experience and ensure that participants acquire a practical understanding of the strategy execution process.
+This online course creatively combines theory and application to enrich the learning experience and ensure that participants acquire a practical understanding of the strategy execution process.

 ***IMPORTANT NOTE – It is highly recommended that “High Impact Strategic Planning” be taken prior to this course.